msawyer91/fun-weather-alerts/README.md

 # Fun Weather Alerts

-A custom Home Assistant dashboard card for displaying active weather alerts --- with a little personality when the weather is behaving itself.
+A custom Lovelace Home Assistant dashboard card for displaying active weather alerts --- with a little personality when the weather is behaving itself.